Sapein/DungeonBotEngine/docs/Dungeon_Engine_Room_File.md

    `west_exit` denotes an exit in the "west" of the room.
 The `west_exit` of this room is generally the next room's `east_exit`.

 ###### 6.4 Special Flags
    Special flags are, well, special.
 They denote special behavior, or characteristics, of a room.
 For example, whether or not the room is under a magical effect (or if items may have a magical effect) or not.
 They may also alter the behavior of a room entirely.
-There are currently three special flags: `non-euclidian`, `magic`, and `trap`.
+There are currently three special flags: `magic` and `trap`.

-**Non-Euclidian**
-   `non-euclidian` is a special flag that alters the way rooms are linked, and thus, how dungeons are generated.
-When this flag is specified on a room, exits in another room may connect to this room, and such exits may be one-way or may connect to different exits.
-So, for example, a room with this flag can have a `west_exit` flag set, but connect to a room with this flag that is without an `east_exit`, but instead is connected through the `north_exit`.
-Another example is if a room with this flag set has an `east_exit` that may connect to a room with a `north_exit`, but is not connectable to this room.
-All exits for a non-euclidian room may not make sense, and may be one way.

-During compilation of Dungeon Engine you can specify `DE_EUCLIDIAN_ONLY` to have this flag be ignored, or specify `DE_NONEUCLIDIAN_CONNECTS` which means that a Non-Euclidian room must either have a euclidian exit, or have a non-euclidian exit to another Non-Euclidian room.

-This flag does not automatically set or unset any flags.

 **Magic**
    `magic` is a special flag that alters rooms themselves, and rooms may be given special magical properties or effects, or items in them may be enchanted if possible.
 Magic may be helpful, harmful, or have no effect what-so-ever.
 If a room is designated as a `safe_room`, then the effects are constrained to non-harmful effects, which may be none-at-all.
 Additionally if the `trap` flag is set, then traps may be magica.